AhmadJTayeb/mawhiba-2025/README.md

 # 📊 Data Analysis & Collection – 5-Day Python Workshop for Gifted Students

-Welcome to the repository for the **Data Analysis & Collection Workshop**, a hands-on 5-day journey into Python programming, data scraping, analysis, and visualization — designed for high school students with a passion for data and technology.
+Welcome to the repository for the **Data Analysis & Collection Workshop**, a hands-on 5-day journey into Python programming, data scraping, analysis, and visualization — designed specifically for high school students with a passion for data and technology.

 ---